Weak Approximation for Low Degree del Pezzo Surfaces

+In the following, we will prove structural results for the singular fibers, which are parametrized by points in $H_I$ and $H_{II}$.
+We will use the following simple lemma repeatedly. \begin{lemma} Let $g:S_1 \to S_2$ be a birational morphism between smooth projective surfaces.
+Then for any irreducible curve $C$ on $S_1$, $C^2\le g(C)^2$. \end{lemma} \begin{proof}Left to the reader. \end{proof}

-For a place $c\in C\cap H_1$, because of the assumption (\ref{general}.1), we know that the global family $\mathcal{S}$ over $\mathcal{O}_{c,C}$ has a unique quotient singularity of type $\frac{1}{2}(1,1,1)$.
-Furthermore, if we write the coordinates of $\P(1,1,2,3)$ as $(x,y,z,w)$, a point in $H_1$ gives a surface $S$ with an equation without the term $z^3$.
-So a general equation in this form has a unique singularity at $(0,0,1,0)$.
-Dividing the homogeneous equation by $z$, the lowest non-weighted degree term has the form
+{\bf Case }(I): For a place $c\in C\cap H_I$, because of the transversality assumption (\ref{general}.1), we know that the global family $\mathcal{S}$ over $\mathcal{O}_{c,C}$ has a unique quotient singularity of type $\frac{1}{2}(1,1,1)$.
+Furthermore, if we write the coordinates of $\P(1,1,2,3)$ as $(x,y,z,w)$, a point in $H_I$ gives a surface with an equation without the term $z^3$.
+So a general equation in this form has a unique singularity at $P_I=(0,0,1,0)$.
+If we dehomogenize the equation with respect to $z$, the lowest degree term will have the form

-Here $f_1$ (resp. $f_2$) is a general linear (resp. quadratic) form of variables $x$ and $y$.
-So the singularity is of the form
+where $f_1$ (resp. $f_2$) is a general linear (resp. quadratic) form of variables $x$ and $y$.
+So the singularity of the fiber $S_c$ is of the form